zoliszabo/laracogs-docs/docs/Services/crud.md

 These reskin your views with either of the CSS frameworks.

-### Service Only
+## Service Only
 The service only will allow you to generate CRUDs that are service layer and lower this includes: Service, Repository, Model, and Tests with the options for migrations.
 It will skip the Controllers, Routes, Views, etc. This keeps your code lean, and is optimal for relationships that don't maintain a 'visual' presence in your site/app such as downloads of an entity.

+## With Facades
+If you opt in for Facades the CRUD will generate them, with the intention that they will be used to access the service.
+You will need to bind them to the app in your own providers, but you will at least have the Facade file generated.

-### Migration
+## Migration
 The migration option will add the migration file to your migrations directory, using the schema builder will fill in the create table method.

-### Schema (Requires migration option)
+The Schema and Relationships require this since they expect to modify the migration file generated.

+## Schema
+*Requires migration option*

 You can define the table schema with the structure below.
 The field types should match what would be the Schema builder.

 ```